QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

   (`{{ .Capabilities.KubeVersion }}`) and the supported Kubernetes API versions
   (`{{ .Capabilities.APIVersions.Has "batch/v1" }}`)

 > ⚠️ Any unknown `Chart.yaml` fields will be dropped.
-They will not be accessible inside of the Chart object.
+They will not be accessible in the Chart object.
 Thus,
-> `Chart.yaml` cannot be used to pass arbitrarily structured data into the template.
+> "Chart.yaml" cannot be used to pass arbitrarily structured data into the template.
 The values file can be used for
 > that, though.

-##### Values Files
+###### Values Files

-Considering the template in the previous section, a `values.yaml` file that supplies the necessary values would look like this:
+Considering the template in the [previous section](#template-files), a `values.yaml` file that supplies the necessary values would look like this:

 ```yaml
 imageRegistry: "quay.io/deis"